openshwprojects/OpenBK7231T_App/BUILDING.md

 Gulp tasks should automatically appear in Explore pane in Visual Code.
 They can also be invoked from console by running `gulp`.

 # Building
+A Docker-ized build environment can be used to perform these builds.
+Instructions for doing so are [available here](./docker/README.md).

 ## Building for BK7231T